arnog/mathlive/examples/vue/README.md

 ### Selectors
 Selectors can be passed to `perform()` to execute various commands.
-They can also be associated with keys in virtual keyboard or with keyboard shorcuts.
+They can also be associated with keys in virtual keyboard or with keyboard shortcuts.

 | Name                 | Description               |
 | --------------------- | ------------------------- |